 Fighting All Forms Of Gender Discrimination

 Although we as a society have made significant strides toward gender equality in the workplace, it would be ignorant to believe that gender discrimination has been eradicated.
 Studies show that women still earn significantly less than their male counterparts and that women are less likely to be hired, especially in certain fields of work.
 Unfortunately, the glass ceiling is still there and women face bosses, managers and supervisors who discriminate and sexually harass them on a daily basis.
-At The Spitz Law Firm, LLC, our lawyers deal with gender discrimination every day throughout greater Ohio.
+At Spitz, The Employee’s Law Firm, our lawyers deal with gender discrimination every day throughout greater Ohio.

 Title VII of the Civil Rights Act of 1964, and Ohio’s Fair Employment Practice Laws (Ohio R.C. § 4112.01et seq.) make gender discrimination unlawful.
 These are the same set of anti-discrimination laws that prohibit race/color, religion and national origin discrimination.
 Under these employment discrimination laws, employers are precluded from making any employment decisions based on an employee’s or applicant’s gender.
 To that end, employers are not permitted to make decisions to hire, fire, promote, assign jobs, nor award benefits to an individual based on that person’s gender, or stated more simply, because the worker is a woman.